Mandatory Cost Basis Information

 Invesco will always deplete your noncovered shares first, except when you instruct us to redeem a specific share lot.
 When depleting your noncovered shares, Invesco will deplete the shares in the same order in which they were acquired.

 When you redeem your covered shares by phone or via our website, you will be asked to confirm the cost basis method to be applied.
-If redeeming by phone and Average Cost is the current method on your account, this can only be changed to a different cost basis method if requested in writing.
 When redeeming your covered shares by mail, you will be expected to state the cost basis method to be used on your redemption request.
 If no method is stated on your request, Invesco will use the method you previously elected for your account's covered shares.
-If you have not previously elected a cost basis method, the fund's default method of Average Cost will be used for the covered shares in your account.
+If you have not previously elected a cost basis method, the fund's default method will be used for the covered shares in your account.

-If the Average Cost method fits your tax situation, then there is no need for you to take action.
+If your fund's default method fits your tax situation, then there is no need for you to take action.

-If you wish to use a method other than Average Cost, it is important that you provide your elected method to us before redeeming shares from your account.
-You can elect or change your cost basis method by accessing your account through our website at invesco.com/us.
+If you wish to use a method other than your fund's default method, it is important that you provide your elected method to us before redeeming shares from your account.
+You can elect or change your cost basis method by accessing your account through our website at invesco.com/us .

 Changes to your cost basis method cannot be applied to shares that have already been redeemed.
 It is important to consider the tax implications and elect a method prior to redeeming shares of your fund.